-We are also marking our anniversary with the new commemorative logo shown here, which will be used exclusively for the 2012 crop.
-It is based on the current Washington Apple logo that has become recognized as a worldwide symbol of quality.
-The top of the apple represents the commission’s global focus, while the lower part of the apple reflects that more than half of the apples that Washington exports are Red Delicious.
-This logo will be showcased at major international produce events this season, kicking off in September with the new crop.
+We also marked our 75th anniversary with the new commemorative logo shown here, which was used exclusively for the 2012 crop.
+It was based on the current Washington Apple logo that is recognized as a worldwide symbol of quality.
+The top of the apple represents the Commission’s global focus, while the lower part of the apple reflects that more than half of the apples Washington exports are Red Delicious.
+This logo was showcased at major international produce events that season, which kicked off in September with the new crop.

 First Attempts at Organization

 Pacific Northwest Boxed Fruit was formed in 1926 by a group of shippers to conduct a small-scale advertising campaign in the top markets in the country.
 This led to the formation of the Washington Boxed Apple Bureau in 1928, which was funded by growers on a voluntary basis.
 They enjoyed moderate success for several years, but by 1934, due in part by the Depression, its income was declining and its future uncertain.

 This period marked one of the darkest for Washington’s apple industry.
 While national apple production was increasing, problems in Washington State were mounting.
 Worm control made it necessary to apply a continuous costly spray, and then the Food and Drug Administration tightened tolerances on the spray which made ranch packing unfeasible.
 Instead of merely wiping down the apples in the orchards, they now required a hot bath in expensive washing equipment.
 This meant central packing, which added to the cost.
 Plus, the “cooking” of the apples sharply reduced their longevity thus reducing the marketing season.
 Growers, bankers, businessmen and shippers all became increasingly alarmed; was Washington’s apple industry “on the way out” as all signs seemed to indicate?

 Apple Industry in Peril